 Is Crop Dusting A Dangerous Job?

 Yes, crop dusting is a very dangerous job.
-Most consider it much more dangerous than the other type of pilot careers out there.
+Most consider it much more dangerous than the other type of pilot careers.

 A large part of this is due to the low heights at which they are flying.
 Without proper preparation and analysis of the flight areas, they can find themselves hitting trees, wires, or even buildings which can be catastrophic.